Railway accidents in Western Australia: Hines Hill, 1996

 On 14 January 1996 two people were killed when two freight trains collided at a crossing loop in Hines Hill.
 One of the fatalities was the driver.
 The other was a young boy.

 Jumperkine, 2019

 At about 0200 (WST) on 24 December 2019, a freight train (operated by Pacific National) collided with the rear of a grain train (operated by Watco) at Jumperkine, Western Australia.
 The freight train locomotive cabin was substantially damaged and the driver fatally injured.

 Accidents with injuries only

 Mundijong, 1968

-On 20 April 1968 two crew were injured when a two shunting engines collided with a goods train.
+On 20 April 1968 two crew were injured when two shunting engines collided with a goods train.

 Zanthus, 1999

 On 18 August 1999, 20 people were injured when the Indian Pacific hit a stationary freight train 250 km east of Kalgoorlie at Zanthus.

 Kalgoorlie, 2007

 On 14 May 2007 a southwest-bound mineral train collided with a southeast bound motor vehicle that was traversing the Chapple Street level crossing in Kalgoorlie.
 The driver of the car sustained minor injuries, the train drivers were uninjured.
 Investigators established that the crossing flashing lights, bells and boom gates did not operate at the time of the accident.